 Music Therapy is a clinically proven method for regulating emotions and managing anger

-In his sessions, Keith head bangs and jumps to music, his version of dancing, and sometimes he feels the urge to scream because he is agitated.
+In his sessions, Keith head bangs and jumps to music, (his version of dancing) and sometimes he feels the urge to scream because he is agitated.
 To discourage screaming, they help him to write his own lyrics so that he can rap them.
 These lyrics are always personal to Keith and are very simple so he can remember them.
 These lyrics also allow him to work with rhyme and rhythm.
 They match the music that Keith listens to with his mood.
 In music therapy, this is referred to as the Iso principle.
 He also practices relaxation methods and learns when to utilize them in real world situations.

 This study concludes that in the patients who were in the experimental group and participated in music therapy sessions showed an increased tendency to use positive coping skills.
 Those in music therapy also showed a greater ability to manage their violent behavior.
-Another benefit of the music therapy group is that participants who received it experienced an improvement in their attitude about their psychiatric symptoms.
+Another benefit of the music therapy group is that participants who received it experienced an improvement in their attitude regarding their psychiatric symptoms.
 These participants also showed progress with managing and accepting the limitations of those symptoms.

 In another study, female inmates were surveyed after 12 music therapy sessions.
 They reported lower feelings of stress, higher relaxation, and a more developed ability to express their feelings.
 The self-reported results of this study show that music therapy greatly decreased frustration and anger in these inmates.
-Music therapy is proven to form healthier coping mechanisms that lead to acceptance of anger as opposed to aggressive and violent behavior.
+Music therapy is proven to form healthier coping mechanisms that lead to the acceptance of anger as opposed to aggressive and violent behavior.

 Another intervention commonly used is performance.
 Clients express their emotions through movement, mime simple activities, and consider their use of space through their physical form and volume of their voices.